xelaj/mtproto/README.md

 ### What is InvokeWithLayer?

 It's Telegram specific feature.
-I you want to create client instance and get information about the current servers configuration, you need to do something like this:
+If you want to create client instance and get information about the current server's configuration, you need to do something like this:

 ```go
 resp, err := client.InvokeWithLayer(apiVersion, &telegram.InitConnectionParams{